-When John Deere COOL-GARD is used, the drain interval is 3000 hours or 36 months.
-The drain interval may be extended to 5000 hours or 60 months of operation provided that the coolant is tested annually AND additives are replenished as needed, by adding a supplemental cooling additive (SCA).
+NOTE: When John Deere COOL-GARD is used, the drain interval is 3000 hours or 36 months.
+The drain interval may be extended to 5000 hours or 60 months of operation, provided that the coolant is tested annually AND additives are replenished, as needed, by adding a supplemental coolant additive (SCA).

-If COOL-GARD is not used, the drain interval is reduced to 2000 hours or 24 months of operation.
+If COOL-GARD is not used, the flushing interval remains at 2000 hours or 24 months of operation.

-Drain old coolant, flush the entire cooling system, replace thermostats, and fill with recommended clean coolant as follows:
+Drain old coolant, flush the entire cooling system, test thermostats, and fill with recommended clean coolant.

 - 1. Pressure test entire cooling system and pressure cap if not previously done.
-(See PRESSURE TESTING COOLING SYSTEM, in Lubrication and Maintenance 500 Hour/12Month.) - 2.
-Slowly open the engine cooling system filler cap or radiator cap (C) to relieve pressure and allow coolant to drain faster. - 3.
-Open coolant pump drain valve (A) and engine block drain valve (B) on left side of engine.
-Drain all coolant from engine block. - 4.
-Open radiator drain valve and drain coolant from radiator.
+(See PRESSURE TESTING COOLING SYSTEM, in Lubrication and Maintenance/500 Hour/12 Month section.) - 2.
+Slowly open the engine cooling system filler cap or radiator cap (A) to relieve pressure and allow coolant to drain faster.